RichardOgujawa/how-i-built-my-startup-as-a-solo-developer/README.md

 Medium Article
 ==============

-I built out this [Medium article by Sushrit Pasupuleti](https://medium.com/@sushrit.pk21/how-i-built-my-startup-as-a-solo-developer-8561bf7eebde) using HTML, CSS and JavaScript.
+I built out this [Medium article by Sushrit Pasupuleti](https://medium.com/@sushrit.pk21/how-i-built-my-startup-as-a-solo-developer-8561bf7eebde) using HTML and CSS.
 You can find the [full live version here](https://coding-this-medium-article-ep1.netlify.app/)

 Why Did I Do This? 🤷🏾‍♂️
 --------------------------